What is Microsoft Entra ID and Conditional Access?

 - MDM helps us improve device and identity security through Conditional Access.

-3. Set up single sign-on (SSO) with Azure Active Directory
+3. Set up single sign-on (SSO) with Microsoft Entra ID

-Once SSO is deployed, your users will see a drastic drop in the number of prompts they see when accessing any application integrated with Azure Active Directory.
+Once SSO is deployed, your users will see a drastic drop in the number of prompts they see when accessing any application integrated with Microsoft Entra ID.
 The modern option for SSO is built on top of modern authentication which relies on standards-based protocols such as SAML, OpenID Connect and OAuth 2.0.
 The key advantage of modern authentication is that it is web-based.
 The flexibility of web technology is that it gives us many security options not traditionally available with on-premises Active Directory.

 Deploying the Enterprise (Redirect) SSO Extension

 Many customers also use tools like Jamf Connect that can validate credentials against an IDP rather than on-premises Active Directory.
-These tools use the OAuth 2.0 Resource Owner Password Credentials (ROPC, sometimes called ROPG) grant flow to validate username and password credentials against Azure AD.
+These tools use the OAuth 2.0 Resource Owner Password Credentials (ROPC, sometimes called ROPG) grant flow to validate username and password credentials against Microsoft Entra ID.
 ROPC is not user interactive in a web browser, so it has limitations.
 For example, ROPC sign-ins will fail if there are Conditional Access policies that require MFA or device compliance in place, even if the user’s username and password were correct.
-This can have other adverse impacts, like the user appearing to be at risk in Azure AD Identity Protection.
+This can have other adverse impacts, like the user appearing to be at risk in Microsoft Entra ID Protection.
 Make sure that you work with your identity admins to configure Jamf Connect with your Microsoft integrations – we recommend that customers never exempt users from Conditional Access policies to accommodate ROPC.
 Instead, work with your identity admins to exempt Jamf Connect’s ROPC app from being in-scope of those Conditional Access policies.

 4. Authenticator app and passwordless